phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

  You can login using the credentials in settings.development.json, or else register a new account.

-6. Install fullcalendar to access calendar features:
+* Sixth, install fullcalendar to access calendar features:

 ```
 meteor npm install --save @fullcalendar/core @fullcalendar/daygrid
 ```

-7. Lastly, you can run ESLint over the code in the imports/ directory with:
+* Seventh, lastly, you can run ESLint over the code in the imports/ directory with:

 ```
 meteor npm run lint